BritishGeologicalSurvey/etlhelper/README.md

 In this example, failed rows are logged and the process continues.
 To fail the whole job, simply re-raise the HTTPError after logging it.
+This example posts one record at a time.
+If the API supports bulk uploads, it may be faster to use `iter_chunks` and post records in batches.

 ### Export data to CSV